This post may contain affiliate links. Please read our full Disclosure Policy.

 Fire smoked tomatoes are an incredibly flavorful and unique dish that can add a delicious smoky flavor to any meal.
 With just a few staple ingredients needed, you’ll be able to create this fire roasted tomato dish quickly and easily!

-I love to use this simple recipe as a base for so many of my favorite recipes.
+I love to use this simple recipe on artisan bread toast as an appetizer or as a base for so many of my favorite recipes.
 From pasta sauce to smoky tomato soups, try making an extra big batch to store in the fridge for quick and easy meals.

 The Taste Of Fire Roasted Tomatoes